tombl/auto-awesome/README.md

 See sindresorhus' [awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) for what an awesome list is.
 They are basically curated lists of resources for developers.

 ## What does auto-awesome do?
-This takes a bare bones markdown file and does the heavy lifting for turning it into an awesome list!
+Auto-awesome takes a barebones markdown file and does the heavy lifting for turning it into an awesome list!
-It adds 2 new things to the markdown syntax, table of contents tag, and a listing tag, which searches on GitHub for that piece of software and adds a description and link for it.
+It adds 2 new things to the markdown syntax, a table of contents tag, and a listing tag, which searches on GitHub for that piece of software and adds a description and link for it.

 ### Example
 If you want to see an example of this, look at [before.md](https://github.com/tomblcode/auto-awesome/blob/master/example/before.md), and [after.md](https://github.com/tomblcode/auto-awesome/blob/master/example/after.md).